 When I joined the editorial team of Dance Magazine, I was asked, What is the issue we are not covering?
 My immediate answer was AIDS.
 The disease had ravaged the dance community, yet not much had been written about it in the magazine.
 I was devastated when my friend Harry Sheppard died in 1992, and that was just one death of thousands.
 Working on this story immersed me in the sadness and anxiety we all felt.
 But it was galvanizing—and uplifting—to hear what these six dance artists, all of whom had contributed much to the field, had been through and the courage they called upon.

 By 2000 there was some good news: people who had found the right combination of meds were living with AIDS a long time.
-At least five of the six dancers I interviewed are still alive and thriving.
-(I don’t know about the Broadway dancer who wouldn’t let me use his real name simply because I don’t remember his name.)
+At least four of the six dancers I interviewed are still alive and thriving.
+(Sadly, we lost Stephanie Dabney in 2022.)

 — + —